brianhouse/art_and_code/units/4_interface/code.md

 </p>

-### mouseClicked() and comparison operators
+### mouseReleased() and comparison operators

 Of course, _clicking_ the mouse is a fundamental part of contemporary interfaces.
 Unlike detecting if the mouse button is pressed as the pointer moves across the canvas, a click is a discrete event triggered when the button is pressed and released in the same location.
-This gets it's own event handler function, `mouseClicked()` (note that `draw()` must also be present for this to work properly):
+This gets it's own event handler function, `mouseReleased()` (note that `draw()` must also be present for this to work properly):

 ```py